4092 Dupont Parkway, Townsend, DE 19734 / 302-378-8441

 The Willey Farms Story

-In the summer of 1975, Donald and Irene Willey took the first step towards
+In the summer of 1975, Donald and Irene Willey pulled an airline baggage cart filled

-cart laden with fresh vegetables from the family farm to the end of their lane.
+with fresh vegetables from the family farm to the end of their lane and started what

-in the fields and as top salesmen at the roadside stand.
-The going rate for
+working the fields and as top salesmen for the roadside stand.

 In the late 70’s Donald left his full-time job with American Airlines in order to

 focus on the blossoming family business.
 During those early years, the Willey’s sold

 produce grown on the farm, purchased from area farmers, or obtained from the